ily123/ily123.github.io/_pages/about.md

 ---

 I am an aspiring Data Scientist based in the Greater Houston area.
 For a formal resume, please see [this PDF](https://github.com/ily123/ily123.github.io/blob/master/assets/resume.pdf).
-For an informal overview of my career trajectory, read on.
+For an informal overview of my career trajectory, see below.

 ---

-As a high schooler, I developed a strong interest in the scientific method and basic science.
+I've always had an active interest in the scientific method and basic science.
 Acting on it, I enrolled at the
 Texas A&M University in College Station, and pursued a degree in biochemistry.
 Through my undergrad, I tried to apply classroom theory in practice, working